Employer of Record (EOR) in Croatia

 An EOR allows businesses to avoid the complexities of setting up a legal entity in Croatia.
 The EOR manages legal employment tasks, such as payroll and compliance, and offers flexibility to scale operations without the challenges of closing a company if plans change.

-There is no legal limit on the number of employees a company can hire in Croatia, as long as labor laws are followed.
+There is no legal limit on the number of employees a company can hire in Croatia, as long as labour laws are followed.
 The number you can hire depends on your business needs, financial capacity, and ability to manage staff effectively.